buildbot/buildbot/master/docs/tutorial/firstrun.rst

 Goal
 ----

-This tutorial will take you from zero to running your first buildbot master and slave as quickly as possible, without changing the default configuration.
+This tutorial will take you from zero to running your first buildbot master and worker as quickly as possible, without changing the default configuration.

 This tutorial is all about instant gratification and the five minute experience: in five minutes we want to convince you that this project Works, and that you should seriously consider spending some more time learning the system.
 In this tutorial no configuration or code changes are done.